Resource Planning in Project Management: How to Do It Right?

 • and what particular skills they should have to bring value to the project.

-In its essence, resource planning in project management is based on resource availability
+In its essence, resource planning in project management is based on resource availability.

 Resource Planning vs. Capacity Planning